 The DISC test is an ingenious way of finding out more about yourself and your strengths, weaknesses and action preferences within a very short time.
 DISC assessment gives you insights into your behavioural structures and shows which characteristics predominate in you and why.
 At the same time, different strengths are taken into account.

 The DISC model can also help you improve your communication and understand other types of people more easily.
 You learn which "language" you should speak if you want others to understand your messages.
 And you learn how to resolve potential conflict situations or how to recognise and prevent them in advance.
-With the DISC model you can improve your relationships with your partner, friends, family members, colleagues and business partners.
-You can strengthen your sense of empathy and become even more convincing, happier and more successful.
+With the DISC model you can improve your relationships with your partner, friends, family members, colleagues, and business partners, increase your sense of empathy and become even more convincing, happy and successful.